 Today is Easter Sunday, the day that Christians celebrate the rising of Jesus from the dead.
-On this holiday we also mix in a lot of fun, playful stuff, like fluffy chicks and Easter bunnies carrying eggs.
-But even that egg is very serious and special.
-It’s a symbol of the empty stone tomb of Jesus: an egg is round and smooth like a stone, but life comes out of it.
-Others say it’s like the stone rolled away to open His tomb.
-For centuries people didn’t eat eggs during the 40 days of Lent for that reason, and some people still follow that rule.
-So it’s no surprise that people started Easter egg hunts to celebrate Easter at the end of Lent.
-Best of all, the eggs you find sometimes have candy inside them — and as we see here, the treats can add up fast.
+On this holiday we also mix in a lot of fun, playful stuff, like Easter bunnies hiding colorful eggs for us to find.
+Easter egg hunts are one of the most exciting ways to celebrate Easter.
+Best of all, the eggs you find sometimes have candy inside them -- and as we see here, the treats can add up fast.

 Wee Ones: If you find a blue egg, then a yellow, then a green, then back to blue, then yellow...what color do you think you find next?

 Little Kids: If you find a blue egg, then a yellow, then a green, then back to blue to repeat, what color is the 8th egg?

 Bonus: If each of the 8 eggs has 2 candies inside, how many candies in total did you get?

 Big Kids: If the Easter Bunny hides 4 purple eggs, twice as many pinks as purples, and 3 times as many blues as pinks, how many eggs is that all together?

 Bonus: If 1/2 the eggs have a jelly bean and a chocolate egg inside, while the other half have 2 jelly beans, how many jelly beans are hidden in the eggs?